 The Well-Known Attractions in Bologna

 Bologna is well known for its architecture.
-The city had to construct additional buildings as the institution expanded to accommodate the expanding number of students.
-The growth of the metropolis necessitated a new approach to design and municipal planning.
-The clearest illustration of this growth may be the porticos that connect numerous buildings and public spaces.
+The city had to construct additional buildings as the institution expanded to accommodate students.
+The metropolis’s growth necessitated a new approach to design and municipal planning.
+The most precise illustration of this growth may be the porticos that connect numerous buildings and public spaces.
 The old center of Bologna is a candidate for UNESCO World Heritage status.
-Let’s find out what this city’s famous landmarks are.

 Porticos of Bologna